CUGBF/deidentifiedDB/README.md

 ## Requirements

-The package uses the following packages (the above-mentioned installation command will install dependencies):
+The above-mentioned installation command will install the following dependencies, if not already installed:

         DBI (>= 1.1.0),
         dplyr (>= 1.0.0),